Constanza

 It should’ve been an easy yes.

 David was everything you were supposed to want.
-He was Kind.
+He was kind.
 Genuine.
-Quietly charming.
+Charming.
 He noticed the little things, checked in, and didn’t play games.
-The type who remembered how you liked your coffee and who your favorite poet was.
-And yet. . .
+The type who remembered little things about you.

-Because she wasn’t feeling the thing she thought she was supposed to feel.
+As she stared at the screen, something twisted in her chest, because she wasn’t feeling the thing she thought she was supposed to feel.

 And that made her feel guilty.